ComputationalRadiationPhysics/haseongpu/README.md

       maximum number of rays in dependance of a MSE-Threshold.
       (see --mse-threshold)

-    --compare=
-      Is the location of a .vtk file with that you want to compare your solution.
-It is good to recognize stastical differences between different rays counts.

-    --write-vtk
-      Write phiASE, dndtASE, mse, totalRays for every sample a .vtk file in the output subdirectory output/vtk/ should be created in advance.

     --maxgpus=
       Set the maximum number of gpus. "mpi" mode should set this to 1 and "ray_propagation_gpu" to the maximum number